Massachusetts Mechanics’ Lien FAQs

 How To Send A Preliminary Notice?

-A Notice of contract needs to be recorded in the registry of deeds in the county where the property is located.
-The lien claimant that does not have a contract with the property owner is required to send the notice to the property owner via certified mail.
-The notice of identification should be provided to the general contractor as well as the owner also via certified mail.
-Both mails should be return receipt requested.
-The notice of contract needs to be filed in the registry of deeds, while the notice of identification needs to be provided to the general contractor.
-In the state of Massachusetts, notices that are sent are considered to be received and recorded if recorded.
+A Notice of Contract must be recorded in the registry of deeds in the county where the property is located.
+A lien claimant who does not have a contract with the property owner must send the Notice of Contract to the property owner via certified mail.
+The Notice of Identification should be provided to the general contractor and the owner via certified mail.
+Both mailings should include a request for a return receipt.
+The Notice of Contract must be filed in the registry of deeds; the Notice of Identification must be provided to the general contractor.
+In Massachusetts, notices sent by certified mail are generally considered received, and notices recorded in the registry of deeds are considered officially recorded.

 What About Filing A Bond Claim In Massachusetts?

-In Massachusetts, bond claims can only be filed whenever the contractor, owner or the subcontractor have obtained and recorded a payment bond that ensures that every contractor is going to receive payment for their work that’s performed on a project.
-The payment bonds that are issued by sureties for a construction project also has specific timing requirements.
-That being said, most require the claimant to submit their claim against the bond at least within 90 days from the claimant’s last date of work at the site.
-A bond claim is far more effective than a lien claim in certain cases simply because the payment bond acts as a guarantee that the payment will be made for the work that’s completed on the site.
-When a lien bond is filed to protect the property from mechanic’s liens, you must follow the requirements of the Massachusetts Mechanic’s Lien statute in order to protect your rights under the lien bond.
+In Massachusetts, bond claims can only be filed when the contractor, owner or subcontractor has obtained and recorded a payment bond that ensures every contractor will receive payment for work performed on a project.
+Payment bonds issued by sureties for a construction project also have specific timing requirements.
+That being said, most require the claimant to submit their claim against the bond within 90 days of the claimant’s last date of work at the site.
+A bond claim is far more effective than a lien claim in certain cases simply because the payment bond acts as a guarantee that payment will be made for the work completed on the site.
+When a lien bond is filed to protect the property from mechanics’ liens, you must follow the requirements of the Massachusetts Mechanics’ Lien statute to protect your rights under the lien bond.

 Ending Note

-A lien on a property might just be the most important legal document your company ever files.
-Since different states have different laws regarding mechanics liens in the US, the aforementioned information should help you get a better understanding on mechanics lien in Massachusetts, so you are able to make a more informed decision before you file a mechanics lien.
-To find out more about the different ways in which we help our clients by preparing, filing, perfecting and enforcing Massachusetts Mechanic’s Liens in Massachusetts, call the Law Offices of Alan M. Cohen & Associates LLC, at 508-763-6604.
+A lien on a property might be the most important legal document your company ever files.
+Given that legal provisions for mechanics’ liens vary across U.S. states, the information above should provide a clearer understanding of these claims in Massachusetts.
+This will help you make a more informed decision before filing such a claim.
+To find out more about how we assist our clients in preparing, filing, perfecting and enforcing these claims in Massachusetts, call the Law Offices of Alan M. Cohen & Associates LLC at 508-763-6604.
 You can also email us using our contact form.